-The base plate of the Ereboss has quite possibly the best finish i’ve seen on any air cooler and this is excellent considering its price point, the surface is highly polished and free of any deforming features.
+The base plate of the Ereboss has quite possibly the best finish I’ve seen on any air cooler and this is excellent considering its price point, the surface is highly polished and free of any deforming features.

-Here are the bunch of accessories you get with the Ereboss, we have the AMD and Intel mounting brackets plus backplate, the installation manual, 8 wire fan clips, a variety of screws for installation along with an Allen key style screwdriver, some anti-vibration tape and silicone fan mounts.
+Here are the bunch of accessories you get with the Ereboss, we have the AMD and Intel mounting brackets plus a backplate, the installation manual, 8 wire fan clips, a variety of screws for installation along an Allen key style screwdriver, some anti-vibration tape and silicone fan mounts.

 Now because I’ll be using an AMD FX-8350 to this Raijintek Ereboss Black review I’ll be using the AMD mounting kit but the Instructions for Intel are quite similar also.

-The actual mounting of the heatsink to the brackets was a small pain, you have two small screws that attach the cooler to the brackets we shown above and then using the Allen key style screwdriver to put in the screw through the hole in the heatsink which took me longer than i would like seeing as there isn’t much room underneath to get your fingers to hold the screw, a simple fix would be for the screwdriver to have a magnetic end to hold the screw so you can guide it in better but that’s my only criticism with the mounting.
+The actual mounting of the heatsink to the brackets was a small pain, you have two small screws that attach the cooler to the brackets we shown above and then using the Allen key style screwdriver to put in the screw through the hole in the heatsink which took me longer than I would like seeing as there isn’t much room underneath to get your fingers to hold the screw, a simple fix would be for the screwdriver to have a magnetic end to hold the screw so you can guide it in better but that’s my only criticism with the mounting.

 I decided to use the anti-vibration silicone mounts instead of the wire clips so it had a cleaner look and as you can see there is plenty of room for low profile ram modules but you’ll have to take note of the clearance for them with just over 25mm in height allowing for taller heatsinks.